zarguell/blog/_posts/2022-09-26-cloudflare-ztna.md

 ![cert-pinning](/assets/img/cert-pinning.png)

 The policy defines a list of applications correlating to domains known to cause issue with cert pinning, and defines a policy to bypass, or not inspect the traffic.
-Implementing this HTTP policy will result most common certificate pinning issues.
+Implementing this HTTP policy will resolve most common certificate pinning issues.
 I saw most - because it is not an end-to-end list.
 As you utilizing the gateway - you will notice normal traffic breaking, often due to certificate pinning.
 By observing logs and testing bypass of domains, you can walkthrough and remediate some of these issues.

 ## Device Enrollment